 Note: The default value is 1 (means enable) for all three.

 - To bind SSHD only on the management interface (v3.1.7+),

-On controller, to push this config to all APs within a site, add these into config.properties,
+On the Network application, to push this config to all APs within a site, add these into config.properties,

 The above will cause issues with USW SSH access, so if limiting AP SSHD to br0 add this for USW: